 Fourth Step: Make the chocolate ganache.
 My expert tip for ganache is to mix it in a food processor or blender.
 This makes it smooth and silky and helps it to thicken.
 Pour the ganache on top of the cheesecake and spread it out to cover all of the fillings.

 Final Step: Chill the cheesecake for at least 3-4 hours.

 Store this in the fridge for up to a week.
 It is best to wrap it tightly in plastic wrap.

-Yes!
-This is amazing frozen.
+This is also amazing frozen.
 Cheesecake normally freezes well and tastes great right from the freezer.
-I popped the last piece in the freezer to check and then I ate it straight from the freezer a few weeks later.
+I popped the last piece in the freezer to check, and then I ate it straight from the freezer a few weeks later.

 You can also make it into individual servings in a cupcake tin and then freeze them.
 I love this option when I make this for myself and not for a party.
 It really helps with portion control.